 Health Benefits of Cayenne Pepper:

-- Despite cayenne peppers “heat” and bad reputation of causing stomach ulcers, it actually does the opposite and helps prevent ulcers.
-Again, due to the “warming” effects of cayenne, it stimulates the digestive system to release buffering juices which help protect the stomach lining from ulcer formation.
-If you have GERD, cayenne may irritate it, but this is an individual basis.
+Cayenne pepper is known for having quite a few health benefits!
+Due to its moderate heat, it can actually slightly boost your metabolism.
+Studies have shown the effects of this metabolism boost generally lasts for about 20 minutes after consumption!
+Additionally, despite cayenne peppers’ “heat” and reputation for causing stomach ulcers, it actually does just the opposite!
+Cayenne pepper has been proven to help prevent ulcers.
+The warming effects of cayenne pepper stimulate the digestive system to release buffering juices, which help protect the stomach lining from ulcer formation.
+If you have GERD, cayenne may irritate it, but this can be determined on an individual basis.

-- Fights inflammation in the body, mainly from the capsaicin which also inhibits a neuropeptide in the inflammatory process.
-Since cayenne works to fight inflammation it may be helpful for conditions such as arthritis, psoriasis, diabetes neuropathy, and other pain associated with these inflammatory conditions.
+Cayenne has also been known to clear up congestion and mucus in the body, which is great for the common cold.
+It can even help fight inflammation in the body.
+The capsaicin in cayenne pepper has anti-inflammatory properties, it inhibits a neuropeptide in the inflammatory process.
+Since cayenne works to fight inflammation, it may be particularly helpful for conditions such as arthritis, psoriasis, diabetes neuropathy, and other pain-associated disease states with inflammatory conditions.

-Adding spice to dishes may help reduce appetite and is also a great alternative to bring a unique flavor and taste to dishes without the need of salt.
+Adding spice to dishes has been proven to help reduce appetite when needed, and is also a great alternative to bring a unique flavor and taste to dishes without the need of salt.